naimo84/node-red-contrib-hashicorp-vault/README.md

-# Node RED ical events
+# Node RED hashicorp vault

-This Node RED module gets the events from an ical-URL, a caldav-server or from iCloud.
+This Node RED module gets and sets secrets to a hashicorp vault server

-**Please Note** that:

-* v1+ requires Node.js v10+ and recommends Node-RED v1+

 ## :question: Get Help